prisma/tiberius/README.md

 - A perfect implementation of the TDS protocol.
 - Asynchronous network IO.
-- Independent of the protocol.
+- Independent of the network protocol.
 - Support for latest versions of Linux, Windows and macOS.

 ### Non-goals